-Legionnaire's disease is an acute respiratory infection caused by Legionella bacteria.
+Legionnaire disease is an infection of the lungs and airways.
+It is caused by Legionella bacteria.

-Most cases are caused by Legionella pneumophila.
+Most cases are caused by the bacteria Legionella pneumophila.
 The rest of the cases are caused by other Legionella species.

 Spread of the bacteria from person to person has not been proven.

 Most infections occur in middle-aged or older people.
 In rare cases, children can get the infection.
 When they do, the disease is less severe.

 Symptoms tend to get worse during the first 4 to 6 days.
 They most often improve in another 4 to 5 days.

 Symptoms may include:

 - Cough that does not produce much sputum or mucus (dry cough)

 - Coughing up blood

 - General discomfort, uneasiness, or ill feeling (malaise)